paigewil/Portfolio/README.md

 # Portfolio

-This repository contains a collection of example work I have completed throughout coursework annd professionally.
+This repository contains a collection of example work I have completed throughout coursework and professionally.
 Below is a table of contents to search through relevant experience.

 [data_visualization_and_reporting.md](https://github.com/paigewil/Portfolio/blob/master/data_visualization_and_reporting.md)